Breizhtorm/Contact-Form-7-Signature-Addon/README.md

 Contact Form 7 Signature Addon
 ==============================

-This piece of code is an addon for the famous Contact Form 7 Wordpress plugin.
+This piece of code is an addon to the famous Contact Form 7 Wordpress plugin.
 It brings a new field type to forms that allows users to submit an handwritten signature.

 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).